 Just a few minutes away from Juche Tower is the Monument to Party Founding.
 The hammer, sickle and brush symbolize the workers, farmers and educated/artistic people.

 This is me and my guide that had to be in my proximity all the time.
 She was very kind during my whole journey in North Korea but was very curious about everything outside their country.
 This made the conversations uncomfortable because I was afraid to say something “wrong”.
 Although, I was being honest all the time.One of our other stops was a look-alike of the l’Arc De Triomphe.
 Turns out it is a few meters bigger than the one in Paris!The obligatory stop is at the famous Mansu Hill Grand Monument.
 We ended up buying flowers to put them at the statue.
-Afterwards we bowed for the Great Leader.
+Afterwards, we bowed for the Great Leader.
 Strange feeling!We also visited a secondary school.
-To my surprise the class room was heated properly.
-Even the restaurants had no proper heaters most of the time.
-I couldn’t figure why everyone was still wearing their jacket though and everyone seemed to have a different book or no book at all.
+To my surprise, the class heated properly.
+Most restaurants however had no proper heating most of the time.
+Not sure why everyone had a different book on their desk and why everyone was still wearing their jacket.
 Two awesome Taiwanese ladies with me on tour were posing in the class with the pupils.I was interested in a North Korean newspaper and also a few postcards to send to a few friends, so we ended up in a book store.
 I couldn’t get enough of the propaganda postcards so I bought a large amount of them.
 I also bought a translated newspaper!